Art & Tech

 The answer to that question from Samsung is a hearty, “Look over there—is that Euphoria star Sydney Sweeney?”

-And yes, Sweeney is seated in the crowd with the suits and the tech journos.
-“We’ve used your portrait to generate a 3-D image,” Bizon explains.
+And yes, Sweeney is revealed, seated in the crowd with the suits and the tech journos.
+“We’ve used your portrait to generate a 3-D image,” Bizon tells her from the stage.
 “Shall we take a look?”
 And the cutting-edge A.I. artwork is unveiled on the big screen.

 Sweeney reacts like a teacher getting a macaroni valentine from the weirdest kid in the class.
 “Oh, I love it.”

-“You look absolutely amazing,” Bizon crows.
+“You look absolutely amazing,” Bizon declares.
 “Thank you so much for joining us today.”

 The entire Sweeney appearance lasts for an inexplicably brief 30 seconds, which makes it feel particularly like a non sequitur.
 People really enjoyed her reaction online.

 And I love the Sydney Sweeney portrait.
 Because it truly is a bellyflop.
-And it’s a bellyflop at a pool party to which Samsung invited the real Sydney Sweeney, yelling out to her, “This one’s for you!”, before throwing its gut proudly at the hard surface of the water, arms flung wide open like Shrimp Jesus.
+And it’s a bellyflop at a pool party to which Samsung invited the real Sydney Sweeney, yelling out to her, “This one’s for you!”, before throwing its gut proudly at the water, arms flung wide open like Shrimp Jesus.

 Why is the real Sweeney wearing a pink outfit and the A.I.
 Sweeney wearing a blue one?
 Why is real Sweeney smiling and the A.I.
 Sweeney blank-faced?
 Are they showing off a “Make Me Boring” button?
 So many questions!